-Historical trading prices for our shares of common stock have varied between a low of approximately \$5.30 peshare on June 29, 2022, to a high of approximately \$13.34 per share on September 22, 2022, but have not approached the \$18.00 per share threshold for redemption (which, as described above, would be required for 20 trading days within a 30 trading-day period after they become exercisable and prior to their expiration, at which point the public warrants would become redeemable).
+Historical trading closing prices for our shares of common stock have varied between a low of approximately \$5.45 per share on June 28, 2022, to a high of \$12.38 per share on September 21, 2022, but have not approached the \$18.00 per share threshold for redemption (which, as described above, would be required for 20 trading days within a 30 trading-day period after they become exercisable and prior to their expiration, at which point the public warrants would become redeemable).
 In the event that the Company elects to redeem all of the redeemable warrants as described above, the Company will fix a date for the redemption.
 Notice of redemption will be mailed by first class mail, postage prepaid, by us not less than 30 days prior to the redemption date to the registered holders of the public warrants to be redeemed at their last addresses as they appear on the registration books.
 Any notice mailed in the manner provided in the applicable warrant agreement shall be conclusively presumed to have been duly given whether or not the registered holder received such notice.
-In addition, beneficial owners of the redeemable warrants will be notified of such redeemption by our posting of the redeemption notice to DTC.
+In addition, beneficial owners of the redeemable warrants will be notified of such redemption by our posting of the redemption notice to Depository Trust Company.